twiddlingbits/twr-wasm/docs/api/api-localization.md

 # Locale Support

 ## Character encodings
-Tiny-wasm-runtime supports ASCII, UTF-8 or windows-1252 encoding.
-UTF-16/32 are not generally supported.
+Tiny-wasm-runtime locales supports ASCII, UTF-8 or windows-1252 encoding.
+UTF-16/32 are not supported as a locale setting, but functions are provided to convert utf-32 (unicode code points) to and from ASCII, UTF-8, and windows-1252 "code pages".

 UTF-8 uses between one to four bytes to represent any unicode character, with ASCII compatibility in the first 128 bytes.
 It is also the standard for the web, and the default for clang.
 But because it uses a variable number of bytes per character it can make string manipulation in C a bit harder than ASCII.

 Windows-1252 is the default on most Windows computers in many countries - particularly the Americas and western Europe.
 It is an extension of ASCII that uses a single byte per character.
 This makes it easier than UTF-8 from a programmers perspective, but it doesn't represent as many characters.
 It is provided to make it easier to port legacy C code, windows code,  as well as a simpler alternative to UTF-8.

+Although the locale settings don't support utf-32 directly, you can use int arrays (instead of byte arrays) to hold utf-32 strings, and then convert them to/from utf-8 with the help of the provided two functions for this purpose.

+Alternately, you can use the libc++ utf-32 string functionality.

 ## Locales